-3. Karl Marx and Frederich Engels.
+3. Karl Marx and Frederick Engels.
 1872.
 Bourgeois and Proletarians.
-In The Communist Manifesto.

 5. Lucy Parsons.
 1905.
-Afternoon Session, June 29th.
-In Speeches at the Founding Convention of the Industrial Workers of the World.
+Afternoon Session, June 29th, Speeches at the Founding Convention of the Industrial Workers of the World.

 6. Max Weber.
 1905.
-Excerpts from The Protestant Ethic and the Spirit of Capitalism.
+Excerpt from The Protestant Ethic and the Spirit of Capitalism

 1. Edward Sapir.
 1912.
 Language and Environment 1.